navanchauhan/navanchauhan.github.io/Content/posts/2023-04-30-n-body-simulation.md

 Workflow:

 * Understand the problem
 * Visualise a basic orbit
 * Solve and plot the classic figure-8 orbit

-* random n-body solution generator
+* Random n-body solution generator

 **To workaround memory issues, the simulations are only run on-demand when the user clicks the respective button.
 Scroll down to the bottom of the page to see the results.**